-Theres two methods to showing the correct currency in your customers country:
+There are two methods to showing the correct currency in your customers country:

-- Using a Shopify app to change the currency automatically based on the viewers IP address
+- Using a Shopify app to change the currency automatically based on the viewer’s IP address

-- Using a Shopify app to inform customers to change to their currency if they are in a different country to the default
+- Using a Shopify app to inform customers to change their currency if they are in a different country to the default

 Coin Currency Converter is a perfect app for changing the currency automatically for your viewers.
-It’s compatible Shopify Multi-currency and was one of the first apps to do this.
+It’s compatible with Shopify Multi-currency and was one of the first apps to do this.